-On that note, try to source a professional, relevant and eye-catching photo that will augment the content of your press release and, if published, make your content stand out on the page.
-We’ve repeatedly been told by journalists that, if there’s only space for one final story, it’s often the photo that clinches it!
+On that note, try to source a professional, relevant, and eye-catching photo that will augment the content of your press release and, if published, make your words stand out on the page.
+We’ve repeatedly been told by journalists that, if there’s only space for one final story, it’s often the photo that clinches it.

-Read through your press release checking for grammatical errors, typos or clumsy word repetition.
-Make any necessary amends, before hitting send.
+Read through your press release – checking for grammatical errors, typos, or clumsy word repetition.
+Make any necessary amends, before hitting the send button.